 This means getting gear in good condition requires some basic understanding of the piece of gear for defects or damage so that you don’t get something broken and will cause more issues on the trail.

 Gear swaps are another way to get good deals on gear, but typically the quality of the gear will vary based on the people who bring their gear, there will be some amazing gear and some out-of-date gear.

 Facebook Gear Flea Markets

 I belong to a few of these and there is some very good gear, currently, my wife uses an Osprey pack that was a super deal and she says it’s the most comfortable pack she’s had, this is also where I look to find good tents and quilt options.

 Nearly all big box stores and manufacturers will have the gear they need to clear out for the next generation coming, in this case, you can score some major deals by biding your time if time isn’t the crunch to get huge deals.

-Of note, sometimes these won’t be shown until you add the gear in question to your cart.
+Of note, sometimes, these won’t be shown until you add the gear to your cart.
 So when you have an idea of the gear you are looking for adding it to your cart can give you a chance to see semi-secret unadvertised deals!